 If you have decided to paint over your vinyl flooring after all, we would recommend use of either the Safekote or Protecta-kote as listed above.
-These are both anti slip options which could be perfect in a kitchen or bathroom environment.
-Whichever of these you opt for you must use the primer first as this is the only way to ensure a good adhesion.
-We also strongly advise you to try a small test area first of all to see if you like the outcome.
+These are both anti-slip options that could be perfect in a kitchen or bathroom environment.
+Whichever of these you opt for you must use the primer first as this is the only way to ensure good adhesion.
+We also strongly advise you to try a small test area, first of all, to see if you like the outcome.

 To begin you will need to thoroughly abrade the surface with a 600 grit coarse sandpaper.
 Follow this by cleaning the surface with a xylene based solvent wipe, and leave to dry.

 Vinyl Floor Paint Primer

 Once the surface is completely dry you can apply the primer.
 Apply by either paintbrush or roller.
 The product does not require thinning and can be applied straight from the tin.
 Create a film of the primer treatment on the substrate and allow to dry.
 Re-apply to any areas, which have been avoided due to surface tension.
 If problems persist in wetting a certain area it may still be contaminated with oil.
 Clean again and re-apply.